gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

 ---

 ### 8. 💰 Revenue Trend Analysis
-Determine the Total revenue generated by ShopNest store and analyze how it changes over time (yearly).
+Determine the Total revenue generated by retail store and analyze how it changes over time (yearly).
 Represent this information through suitable visuals to highlight trends and patterns.

 Vizualization used: